DxSign/sideload-wiki/docs/faq/dxsign.md

 ### How does instant delivery work?

-The first 10 devices registered under our accounts are processed instantly, and we filter purchases accordingly.
+The first 10 devices registered under our accounts are processed instantly by Apple, and we filter purchases accordingly.

 ### How can I pay via other payment method?

-Please create a support ticket in our Discord server, and we will check if we can accept your preferred payment method.
-We will provide you with a voucher that you can redeem on our website.
+Please create a support ticket in our [Discord Support](https://discord.gg/n9gCG3U5Yf), and we will check if we can accept your preferred payment method.
+We will provide you with a voucher that you can redeem on our website after you pay.

 ### How does revoke protection work?

-If any of our accounts get revoked, we will transfer your existing device to another account that we own.
+If the account you're on get revoked, we will transfer your existing device to another account that we own.
 If you didn't select this option, you'll need to make a new purchase.